 Mohaqiq has told BBC that the agreement was reached following the mediation of US Secretary of State John Kerry and head of the United Nations Assistance Mission in Afghanistan.

-He said the Afghan constitution will be adjusted within the next two years to change the position of Chief Executive to Prime Minister role.
+He said the Afghan constitution would be adjusted within the next two years to change the position of Chief Executive to Prime Minister role.

-This comes as a source close to Ahmad Zia Massoud revealed Saturday that Mohammad Youis Qanooni has been suggested for the Chief Executive role in the next Afghan government.
+This comes as a source close to Ahmad Zia Massoud revealed Saturday that Mohammad Youis Qanooni had been suggested for the Chief Executive role in the next Afghan government.

 The source further added that the suggestion was made by John Kerry to Ahmad Zia Massoud who is currently nominated for the post.